nrinaudo/kantan.xpath/docs/src/main/tut/nodes_as_primitive.md

 rawData.evalXPath[List[Int]]("//element/@id")
 ```

-Any type constructor that has a [`CanBuildFrom`] instance could have been used instead of [`List`].
-By the same token,
+Any type constructor that has a [`CanBuildFrom`] instance could have been used instead of [`List`] - that's essentially
-any primitive time could have been used instead of `Int`.
+all collections.
+By the same token, any primitive time could have been used instead of `Int`.
 For example:

 ```tut
 rawData.evalXPath[Vector[Boolean]]("//element/@enabled")